hellflame/argparse/README.md

 })
 ```

-Flag argument can not be `Required` , you should know the reason, Flag argument has more restrictions, you will be noticed when using it
+Flag argument can not be `Required` (you should know the reason and flag argument has more restrictions, you will be noticed when using it)

 #### 5. PositionalArgument

-If the input argument is the value you want, set `Positional` to be true, [eg](examples/yt-download/main.go)
+If you want users to input arguments by positions, set `Positional` to be true. [example](examples/yt-download/main.go)

 ```go
 parser.Strings("", "url", &argparse.Option{